 Malaria Tablets are NOT provided on the NHS and sometimes can be bought over-the-counter or may require a private prescription.
 The nurse can advise regarding this or you could discuss with your pharmacist.
 REMEMBER some tablets have to be started at least one week before you travel and you need continue to take them when you return to the UK for the advised length of time.

-A list of these charges is held at reception and is also available on our Travel Questionnaire (See How to Arrange a Travel Appointment above).
+A list of these charges is held at reception and is also available on our Travel Questionnaire.